lucas-faget/chess-ts/README.md

 const game: Chess = chess.new();
 ```

-To init a chess game from a specific position, use `fromFen`:
+To init a chess game from a FEN record, use `fromFen` :

 ```ts
 const game: Chess = chess.fromFen("rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1");